← back

 September 2023

-Talk at HPE: LLM Parallelism and Deployment-Aware Communication
+Presented on LLM Parallelism and Deployment-Aware Communication at HPE

 I gave a research talk at HPE’s Networking and Distributed Systems Lab on LLM parallelism strategies, the resulting communication patterns, and deployment-aware design choices.